vipul-shinde/marketing-analytics-cs/06-Solving_Business_Questions/README.md

 |-----------------|
 | 599             |

+In total, ```599``` customers were included in the email marketing campaign.

 <hr>

-### 6.3 Out of all the possible films - what percentage coverage do we have in our recommendations?
+### 3. Out of all the possible films - what percentage coverage do we have in our recommendations?

 ```sql
 WITH all_recommended_films AS (